-The Duke of York’s Royal Military School is a non-selective state boarding school with Academy status for pupils aged 11 to 18.
-Located in Dover, Kent the school is an ideal choice for those living in the UK and Europe as we are close to the ferry port and Eurotunnel, and an hour’s train journey from London St Pancras.
-Set in 150 acres of Kent countryside, your son or daughter will feel safe and secure in our close-knit community.
+The Duke of York’s Royal Military School is the only state full boarding school in the country for pupils aged 11 to 18.
+Located in Dover, Kent the school is an ideal choice for those living in the UK and Europe due to its proximity to the ferry port and Eurotunnel, and an hour’s train journey from London St Pancras.
+Set in 150 acres of Kent countryside, your son or daughter will feel safe and secure in the close-knit Dukie community.

-By choosing to live and study with us, your child is choosing to become part of a very special community.
-It’s extremely important to staff that our pupils enjoy boarding and are able to forge strong friendships.
-Our experienced housemasters and housemistresses offer excellent pastoral care and support, alongside an in-house team of tutors, pastoral leaders and housekeepers.
+By choosing to live and study here, your child is choosing to become part of a very special community.
+It’s extremely important to staff that pupils enjoy boarding and are able to forge strong friendships.
+Experienced housemasters and housemistresses offer excellent pastoral care and support, alongside an in-house team of tutors, pastoral leaders and housekeepers.
 It’s a busy and vibrant place, especially on weekends, with various activities and trips on offer.

-Our £24.9 million building programme is now complete, enhancing our already impressive school site and facilities.
-New junior and sixth-form boarding houses, a black box drama studio, teaching blocks and a sports centre have all been built.
-Our facilities include an indoor swimming pool, running track, assault course, astroturf area, squash courts and gym.
+A £24.9 million build and refurbishment project in 2015 included a new sports centre, accommodation and teaching blocks and a performing arts centre.
+Our facilities include an indoor heated swimming pool, athletics track, assault course, astroturf area, squash courts and gym.

 Subscribe / latest articles and news from our schools